| ISRAEL'SEXPIRED

 escape the advancing bulldozers; how some survived beneath the rubble, and called from

 mobile phones; how some people were cut in half by tanks.
+The Israeli army continues to deny these reports,

 saying that no atrocities have occurred, and that the dead were "terrorists"